dxda6216/q10/README.md

 12th argument : Fitted curve - starting
 13th argument : Fitted curve - ending</pre>

-If you have period data obtained only at 2 different temperatures, please see: https://github.com/dxda6216/q10_two_temperatures
+If you have period data obtained only at 2 different temperatures (only 2 data points), please see: https://github.com/dxda6216/q10_two_temperatures